TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/modules.rst

 When packages are structured into subpackages (as with the :mod:`sound` package in the example), you can use absolute imports to refer to submodules of siblings packages.
-For example, if the module :mod:`sound.filters.vocoder` needs to use the :mod:`echo` module in the :mod:`sound.effects` package, it can use ``from sound.effects import echo``.
+For example, if the module :mod:`sound.filters.vocoder` needs to use the :mod:`echo` module in the :mod:`sound.effects` package, it can use ``kutoka sound.effects agiza echo``.

-You can also write relative imports, with the ``from module import name`` form of import statement.
+You can also write relative imports, with the ``kutoka module agiza name`` form of agiza statement.
 These imports use leading dots to indicate the current and parent packages involved in the relative import.
 From the :mod:`surround` module for example, you might use::

-   from . import echo
+   kutoka . agiza echo
-   from .. import formats
+   kutoka .. agiza formats
-   from ..filters import equalizer
+   kutoka ..filters agiza equalizer

 Note that relative imports are based on the name of the current module.
 Since the name of the main module is always ``"__main__"``, modules intended for use